Lumina Sophie: The revolt

 In 1870, Leopold Lubin, a black sailor, a member of a family of bricklayers, had a violent argument with Augier Maintenon, a young European, assistant commissar of the French Navy and chief of the town's naval service.
 The case was brought to court and Leopold was convicted of libel and assault, which the population soon saw as a case involving racism.
 In solidarity, a movement led by Lumina rises, where she petitions and raises money to pay the costs of Leopold's defense.
 Racist provocations are made by members of the local trade, including one of them who was in Leopold's jury and is proud to have condemned him.

 This was not the first case of injustices perpetrated by the island's justice system.
 White flags (a nostalgic symbol of royalty and white supremacy) were hoisted in the streets in provocation and a farmer accused of raping an ex-slave and abandoning his body was convicted with only a fine.
 Angered by the constant provocations, the rural workers are organized around Lumina.

-In September of 1870, in Rivière Pilote's market, Lumina met with the other demonstrators, shouting for the liberation of Lubin.
+In September 1870, in Rivière Pilote's market, Lumina met with the other demonstrators, shouting for the liberation of Lubin.
 On September 22, the population of southern Martinique and especially that of Rivière Pilote exploded in revolt with Lumina as one of the insurgents.
 She was in her second month of pregnancy and marched toward the public jail with the crowd behind her.
 In the ensuing chaos, Emile and several other men of the movement disappeared or were found dead.
 Lumina took the fight but the revolt was quickly defeated; she was captured on September 26, 1870 and sent to Fort Desaix.

 Prison and death

 Several charges of insurrection and revolt were made against Lumina, whom the governor of Martinique called "the fiercest, the most fearsome of the hooligan gang leaders."
 Her first trial was from March 17 to April 17, 1871.
 She is presented as a woman seeking to "dominate men."
 The governor identifies her as the "flame of revolt" and she was sentenced to life imprisonment in Saint-Laurent-du-Maroni, French Guiana.
 Her judgment was not fair, for it was all done in French, and she spoke only Creole.
 His son, Théodore Lumina, was born in prison and was separated from his mother at birth, dying about seven months later.
-In 1877, Lumina was forced to marry a former prisoner and farmer from French Guiana, 14 years her senior, and Lumina died two years later from illness and ill-treatment, in September 15 1879.
+In 1877, Lumina was forced to marry a former prisoner and farmer from French Guiana, 14 years her senior, and Lumina died two years later from illness and ill-treatment, in September 15, 1879.